Mixdown Tutorial FX Part 2 - Compression

 When setting threshold it can be seen as how much compression is being added.
 If you hear compression in an obvious way (usually called 'pumping') then it is probably being overdone.
 The idea is to get close to the point of it being audible and then back it off to avoid over compression.

-A trick when setting attack / release is to bring the threshold right down to the point where the sound is clearly being over compressed.
+A trick when setting attack / release is to bring the threshold right down to the point where the signal is clearly being over compressed.
 At this point it makes it much more obvious how the attack / release is affecting the sound, once these are set the threshold can be brought back up to a normal level.

 Types of compression